 Last weekend, I ran my 100th parkrun alongside the River Thames at Higginson Park in Marlow, UK.
 For nearing a decade, this community-oriented run organisation has been a Saturday morning staple in my life.
 At this milestone, I thought it would be fitting to introduce parkrun to those who may not be aware of it's existence, give 10 reasons to celebrate this fantastic movement and explain why I believe it is the most powerful health & well-being initiative on earth.

-1 - Simplicity
+1 - The Simplicity of parkrun

 I ran my first ever parkrun alongside the River Thames in Reading on Saturday 5th November 2011.
 I had just started the long road to my second marathon, three years after a very messy first attempt.
 I didn't know much about parkrun at this stage, other than it was a relatively new, free 5km run.